rootstrap/rails_api_base/docs/ci.md

 It is also recommended to generate the report in the CI for a better precision.
 For this you have available a workflow in Github Actions that triggers the report generation and creates a pull request automatically.
 This workflow can be scheduled in the frequency you want or even can be manually triggered.

-To schedule the cron task you have to do it in `.github/workflows/update_knapsack_report.yml:6` Now is setted on February 31th so will never run.
+To schedule the cron task you have to do it in `.github/workflows/update_knapsack_report.yml:6` It is now scheduled for February 31 so will never run.

 ```sh
   - cron: '0 5 31 2 *'